 There are two aspects of laser testing: threshold testing and certification.

-This is more of a qualified approach to laser testing.
+Certification is more of a qualified approach to laser testing.
 Coatings are tested to a predetermined power level.
-This ensures safe operation level.
+Having coatings tested to a predetermined power level ensures safe operation level.
 Routine testing level for LaCroix coatings is 500 MW/cm2, 20 ns, and 20 Hz (10 joules).

 So, what determines at what level damage occurs?